-Leather and suede are made from animal skins, and is therefore not vegan.
+Leather and suede are made from animal skins, and are therefore not vegan.
 Uses include:

 Most leather comes from cattle and pigs.
 It’s also sourced from sheep, ostriches, snakes, and alligators.